 - Make improvements we want: We can do what we want to the house to really make it feel like “ours.”
 From changing the flooring to putting in landscaping we like, we can truly make the home our own.

 - Security for our son: My son has a secure home that he is familiar with, and that he can come to.
 That kind of stability is priceless, especially as we build memories as a family.

-- Sense of community: There is a real sense of community when you get to know your neighbors and start to feel as though you belong.
+- Sense of community: There is a real sense of community when you get to know your neighbours and start to feel as though you belong.
 You can put down roots in the area, and really be a part of something positive.